dart-code-checker/dart-code-metrics/doc/rules/avoid-returning-widgets.md

     - avoid-returning-widgets:
         ignored-names:
           - testFunction
+        ignored-annotations:
+          - FunctionalWidget
 ```

-will ignore all functions named `testFunction`.
+will ignore all functions named `testFunction` and all functions having `FunctionalWidget` annotation.

 ### Example